luxonis/depthai-experiments/gen3/depth-measurement/3d-measurement/pointcloud/device-pointcloud/README.md

 python3 -m pip install -r requirements.txt
 ```
 Running the command above also tries to install open3D which is required for this example.
 open3D is not supported by all platforms, but is required for pointcloud visualization.
+Installing open3D on [Python 3.12 is not yet supported](https://stackoverflow.com/questions/62352767/cant-install-open3d-libraries-errorcould-not-find-a-version-that-satisfies-th).

 ## Usage